Skip to Content

 Common types of TBIs include:

-• Coup-Contrecoup Injury: This type of injury involves two points of impact on opposite sides of the brain.
-The initial impact (coup) and the subsequent rebound impact (contrecoup) can lead to multiple areas of damage within the brain.
+• Coup-Contrecoup Injury: These injuries involve two points of brain impact—the initial site (coup) and the secondary site (contrecoup) caused by rebound.
+Both can result in multiple areas of damage within the brain.

 Non-Traumatic Brain Injuries